FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 3. The window and document "objects"
 4. Arithmetic and comparison operators
 5. Conditionals and loops
+6. Accessing elements on a page
-6. Including scripts on a webpage and debugging
+7. Including scripts on a webpage and debugging

 ---
 template: inverse